What is this power?

 That there is lawlessness tells us there is law and that God has requirements.

 “He himself gives life and breath to everything, and he satisfies every need.
 From one man he created all the nations throughout the whole earth.
 He decided beforehand when they should rise and fall, and he determined their boundaries.

 His purpose was for the nations to seek after God and perhaps feel their way toward him and find him—though he is not far from any one of us.
-For in him we live and move and exist.
-He himself gives life and breath to everything, and he satisfies every need.
-From one man he created all the nations throughout the whole earth.
-He decided beforehand when they should rise and fall, and he determined their boundaries.

-His purpose was for the nations to seek after God and perhaps feel their way toward him and find him—though he is not far from any one of us."

-Genesis 12:2-3, "Then I will make you into a great nation, and I will bless you,
+"Then I will make you into a great nation, and I will bless you, and I will make your name great,

-I will bless those who bless you, but the one who treats you lightly I must curse,
+so that you will exemplify divine blessing.
+I will bless those who bless you, but the one who treats you lightly I must curse, so that all the families of the earth may receive blessing through you.”

 As you will soon see, you have access to this blessing given to all the families on earth.
+This isn't just history.
+It applies to you now.

 So why was the law given?